Lifestyle Social Issues

 What Americans think of as sushi is quite different from traditional Japanese sushi, which itself isn’t that old.
 Whereas sushi in Japan is often eaten at special occasions, many Americans consume their favorite finger food multiple times per week.

-Sushi originated in southeast Asia as a way of preserving fish.
+Sushi originated in Southeast Asia as a way of preserving fish.
 Fishermen (and women) would press their fresh fish between piles of salted rice, pile on a heavy stone, and leave it to ferment.
 Initially, this process took several months.
 Once complete, the rice was tossed as waste.
-And since it was so labor intensive, only the wealthy could enjoy this delicacy.
+And since it was so labor-intensive, only the wealthy could enjoy this delicacy.

 The Problem with Eating Fish

-The problem is, we aren’t actually fishing our oceans — we’re overfishing them.
-Thanks to nets that are up to two miles long and have openings the width of a football field, fishing trawlers catch marine life like whales, dolphins, sharks, and sea turtles.
+And we’re catching a lot more than just the species we eat.
+Thanks to nets up to two miles long with openings the width of a football field, fishing trawlers catch marine life such as whales, dolphins, sharks, and sea turtles.
 In fact, up to 40% of all catch is what’s termed “bycatch” — marine animals that will not get sold, and may end up dead or disfigured due to these extremely inefficient and cruel methods of industrial fishing.

 Farm-Raised Fish

 So maybe we can avoid the problems associated with fishing by raising fish in farms, rather than catching them in the wild?
 Nope.
 Farm-raised fish — which now comprise half of the world’s fish harvest — are, if anything, actually worse than wild-caught fish on most counts.
 They generate massive amounts of pollution, and large amounts of antibiotics are required to keep fish alive under toxic conditions.
-Other chemicals, including pesticides and anticorrosives, are liberally used and leach into the environment.
-Not to mention that the fish raised in captivity aren’t as healthy as wild-caught, with less protein and a less favorable omega-6 to omega-3 ratio.

 Pollution & Other Contaminants